By Trae Jacobs,

 Use Self-Tapping Screws

-It’s a good idea to place your Ring Doorbell roughly four feet off the ground.
-While this is a little low, this position takes full advantage of the camera lens, allowing a full-body capture of anyone who approaches your door.
+Generally, it’s best to place your Ring Doorbell roughly four feet off the ground to take full advantage of the camera lens, allowing a full-body capture of anyone on camera.

 Using Self-Tapping Screws with Wired Ring Doorbell